About

 Some of his notable exhibitions include group shows at “One Of a Kinds” at the Tel Aviv Museum of Art 2022,

 And T.V.
-4 Artist Show, solo exhibitions at Tova Osman Art Gallery,
+4 Artist Show, solo exhibitions at Tova Osman Art Gallery, and group shows at Poalim Bank.

 He has also exhibited his work in various locations, such as Jerusalem, London, Berlin, Sweden, Zagreb and Rome.
 Furthermore, Udi Cassirer's artwork has been showcased at art fairs Zürich Swiss 1.0, Art Fair Ghent, Arte Padova,